Norwich relegated after suffering 24th defeat of the season at home to West Ham | Goal.com

 Norwich's relegation was confirmed at the final whistle, as they remain rock bottom of the table on 21 points with only three matches remaining.

-Norwich can no longer mathematically make up the ten-point gap on 17th placed Watford, as they missed the chance to gain some ground on their rivals following the Hornets' 1-1 draw with Newcastle at Vicarage Road.
+Norwich can no longer mathematically make up the 13-point gap on 17th-placed Watford, who beat Newcastle 2-1 at Vicarage Road.

 Farke's men have only won a total of five games all season, conceding 63 goals while only managing to score a measly 23 at the other end of the pitch.